thenulldev/portfolio/README.md

 The application uses the following external APIs:
 - **🏆 Credly API**: For fetching certifications and skills
 - **📚 Microsoft Learn API**: For fetching learning progress
+- **🔓 TryHackMe API**: For fetching cybersecurity achievements and stats

 No API keys are required as these are public endpoints.